 The idea this morning was to get up early and bike while it was still cool, so we woke around 7 and packed up.
 While eating breakfast, a lady approached us and gave us some pamphlets about the Bible.
 I was glad to hear that all suffering is soon going to come to an end; we'll see how it pans out.

 After leaving Lewiston and its neighbor city Clarkston, the traffic died down and the shoulder expanded.
 We enjoyed the flat road as always, and the cliffs rising up alongside the road provided beautiful scenery.
+I got a flat tire at one point and found out that the tire was actually delaminating.
+That's how you know you ride your bike a lot.

 For the first time in days, the road left the river and climbed into a little valley between golden hills of dry grasses.
 Without the cold water to temper the heat, the temperature soared.
 We had left behind trees as well, so there were no good places to stop for lunch until we saw a bridge over a dry creek bed.
 Under the bridge, in the shade and out of the heat for awhile, we ate, relaxed, and listened to a This American Life podcast.